-The basic principle behind OPC measurements is that particles passing through a sample sampling volume illuminated by a light source - usually a monochromatic laser - scatter light into a photosensitive detector.
-The amplitudes of the detected scattering signal pulses are a function of particle size.
-Counting the pulses and sorting them into discrete bins according to their amplitudes the measurement products of a typical OPC are scattering signal amplitude histograms.
+The basic principle behind OPC measurements is that particles passing through a sampling volume illuminated by a light source measurement products of a typical OPC are scattering signal amplitude histograms.
 The mathematical problem of retrieving number size distributions from recorded scattering signal amplitude histograms is of inverse nature and is described by a set of so called Fredholm integral equations of the first kind with the number of particles N_i counted in bin i, a term ΔN_i accounting for potential counting errors, the corresponding kernel function $\kappa_i(D)$ giving the probability for each particle diameter D to be sorted into bin i and the number size distribution F(D) (Kandlikar and Ramachandran, 1999; Fiebig et al., 2005).